 This year’s tax refund was very embiggened compared to the last few years and I decided to blow it all in one swell foop and I bought myself a shiny new MacBook Pro with Retina Display and a 23" LED backlit monitor for good external viewing measure (I have been saving up for it for a while, but the tax refund brought me to the goal).

 The hard part, other than watching my ‘splurge account’ go from huge to zero in the click of a mouse, was finding, then downloading and installing comparable applications for OS X that I’d gotten used to or very proficient in using on Linux.

-There are a few paid apps on that list, but IMNSHO, worth the few bucks (or the nag is not a big hassle).
+There are a few paid apps on that list, but IMNSHO, worth the few bucks (each under $8 or the minor nag is not a big hassle).

 Afterthought: one thing I really started to miss almost immediately is Linux ability (via the window manager) to “highlight, middle click copypaste”: highlight text with the mouse (web page, document, etc) and the “system” automagically copies it and then with a middle-click of the mouse, it gets pasted.